data-engineering-helpers/data-contracts/datacontract.com/README.md

 should be integrated in the `datacontract` CLI at [some point in the future](https://github.com/datacontract/cli/issues/2).

-* Launch a few data quality checks with Soda Core
-  + With newer version of the `datacontract` CLI, which wraps the SodaCL CLI
+* Launch a few data quality checks with Soda Core, with newer versions of the `datacontract` CLI, which wraps the SodaCL CLI
-    - Setup Soda configuration within the `datacontract` CLI:
+  + Setup Soda configuration within the `datacontract` CLI:
 ```bash
 $ datacontract quality-init --file contracts/data-contract-flight-route.yaml --quality-file contracts/data-contract-flight-route-quality.yaml
 Creating quality directory if needed...
 quality/
 quality/soda-conf.yml 2023-10-12 17:54 86B
 ```

-    - Create or copy the (`db.duckdb`) DuckDB database file (see the [DuckDB sub-section](#duckdb) below in order to initialize that DuckDB database file)
+  + Create or copy the (`db.duckdb`) DuckDB database file (see the [DuckDB sub-section](#duckdb) below in order to initialize that DuckDB database file)
 ```bash
 $ cp db.duckdb quality/
 ```

-    - Launch the quality checks with the `datacontract` CLI:
+  + Launch the quality checks with the `datacontract` CLI:
 ```bash
 $ datacontract quality-check --file contracts/data-contract-flight-route.yaml --quality-file contracts/data-contract-flight-route-quality.yaml
 [...]